cs411-alawini/sp24-cs411-team084-MIMN/doc/2_database_design.md

 ### 5. Ranking
 **Description:** Represents the relative standing for each university in various areas of study.
-- **Assumption:** Each ranking record is unique, differentiated by a key pair consisting of `university_id` and `area_id`.
+- **Assumption:** Each ranking record is unique, differentiated by an external key pair consisting of `university_id` and `area_id`.
-- It is modeled as an entity to allow for relationships with areas and universities, reflecting the variability in university rankings across different specializations.
+- It is modeled as a weak entity to allow for relationships with areas and universities, reflecting the variability in university rankings across different specializations.
 It is a weak entity as it relies on the `university` and `area` to define itself.

 ## Relationships
 ### 1. User - University: like